Sergius-Nyah/Sergius-Nyah/README.md

 - 👋 Hi, I’m @Sergius-Nyah
-- 👀 I’m interested in mastering the underlying principles of Computer Science
+- 👀 I’m a Technologist.
-- 🌱 I’m currently learning advanced Algorithms and Data Structures.
+- 🌱 I’m currently Dinosours.
-- 💞️ I’m looking to collaborate on @linuxfoundation
+- 💞️ I’m looking to collaborate on linuxfoundation
 - 📫 How to reach me: (via Twitter) @justusnyah

 <!---